sameetmehta/freqSeq/README.md

      to the different locations.
    * deaminated -- If the reference is a T, and first base of the aligned R1 read is a C, then we call it de-aminated base.

+## The steps

+Here we will describe the exact steps that we use to analyze the data.

+ 1. First find the linkers, and designate the read with the linker to be R1, and the other read to be R2.

+    This step is accomplished by running the script `findLinkers.py`.
+This is a `Python` script that takes seven arguments.
+The linker sequence is hard-coded in the script.
+The script finds the linker (searching within first few bases of each read), and trims the read to remove everything upto the end of the linker sequence

+ 2. Align the trimmed reads.

+    The trimmed read pair is aligned to the reference genome using `bwa mem` aligner.

+ 3. Count locations.

+    From the aligned files count how many times the reads mapped correctly, and also keep counts of all the read pairs that:
+    * Did not map.
+    * Mappted multiple times.
+    * Were of wrong insert size.
+    * Were not correctly mapped but were of other type.
+    * Reconstruct 10 upstream bases for each R1 alignment, and classify each alignement according to the type, as PuPu, PuPy, PyPu, or PyPy.

+    a.
+Sort and count duplicates

+       In this step, each class of lesions is sorted, and further classified as

+       * Single
+       * Recurrent
+       * PCR duplicatea

+       And saved to individual files.

+ 4. Put Single and Recurrent Files together.

+After step 4, we have 16 output files for each sample.